thelastpickle/cassandra-medusa/README.md

 [ssh]
 ;username = <SSH username to use for restoring clusters>
 ;key_file = <SSH key for use for restoring clusters.
 Expected in PEM unencrypted format.>
+;port = <SSH port for use for restoring clusters.
+Default to port 22.

 [checks]
 ;health_check = <Which ports to check when verifying a node restored properly.
 Options are 'cql' (default), 'thrift', 'all'.>